drewgrif/jagmkdocs/docs/documentation/software/notes.md

 ### **6. Apostrophe (7.5)**
 Apostrophe provides a clean, distraction-free writing experience, with full markdown support and a live preview.
 It's great for writers but lacks more advanced features like task management and note linking that would make it more powerful for complex note-taking.

+!!!
+Note
+	GTK application but does not take on the style.
+Weird.
+No tabs.

 ---